cube3power/atsd/search/synonyms.md

 ## Implementation

-After the `conf/synonym.conf` file is updated, the search index must be refreshed by an administrator on the **Admin > Diagnostics > Search Index** page.
+After the `conf/synonym.conf` file is updated, the search index must be refreshed by an administrator on the **Settings > Diagnostics > Search Index** page.